 Through the use of “White Lists”, a Records Management Taxonomy, and a trainable Records Management solution, Agencies can preclude personal, private, non-Records from becoming permanent Records to be transferred to the National Archives.

-Identification of non-permanent Records and non-Records is accomplished through the configuration of selection rules (taxonomy), a list of addresses who would typically not send or receive permanent Record Emails, such as, a spouse or automated Email notifications.
+Identification of non-permanent Records and non-Records is accomplished through the configuration of selection rules (taxonomy), a list of addressees who would typically not send or receive permanent Record Emails, such as, a spouse or automated Email notifications.